According the National Council on Aging (NCOA), 6 out of 10 elders, defined as anyone 60 and over, have experienced some form of abuse.

 Financial Issues and Care

 Many families do not have the financial means to hire the high-skilled help they need and try to manage without professional help for much too long.
-Added stress on the family can help create an abusive situation for the dependent elder.
+Added stress on the family can create the risk of an abusive situation for the dependent elder.
 Hiring help, while expensive, does not always guarantee excellent care.
 In most states, while training is recommended for agency caregiver jobs, usually about 8 hours, it is not required.
 In-home care can be a demanding and challenging job at times.
-It is crucial to obtain the most dependable care possible and to learn to recognize the symptoms of elder abuse as well as elderly person dying signs.
+It is crucial to obtain the most dependable care possible.

 For situations where an elder is in need of social interaction, or help with errands and help at home with light household chores, caregiver jobs can be filled by senior helpers.
 There are agencies throughout the United States that train and provide senior helpers eager to help elders in need.